bestwnh/IGLDropDownMenu/README.md

 - `text` set the text string for the item
 - `textLabel` for you to adjust the text label style
 - `object` you can store your custom item in this property
+- `index` the item index
+- `paddingLeft` the left padding of the image view or only text
+- `showBackgroundShadow` you can hide the drop down shadow with this property
+- `backgroundColor` you can change the background color with this property

 Remember the `menuButton` in `IGLDropDownMenu` is also an `IGLDropDownItem`.